-InfoMentum Online - This web application is available exclusively to InfoMentum investors to help meet their recruitment, marketing, research, and planning needs.
-With its ability to generate a large variety of demographic and economic reports, investors use this tool to evaluate market conditions within a specific radius or drivetime distance from any point they select on the Multiple map. layers are data also available (traffic counts,
+InfoMentum Online -

+This web application is available exclusively to InfoMentum investors to help meet their recruitment, marketing, research, and planning needs.
+With its ability to generate a large variety of demographic and economic reports, investors use this tool to evaluate market conditions within a specific radius or drive-time distance from any point they select on the map.
+Multiple data layers are also available (traffic counts, surrounding manufacturers, nearby colleges/universities, etc.) to enable the creation of informative maps that can be printed or exported for use in documents and presentations.